-The feedback I invite e/receive from others on my contribution to the network includes:

-help evidence the in mpact of my Network by:

-celebrate the work of my Network by:

-Capture that here these points do you plan to take action?
-If so has it value for you? e to promote my Network are:

-help evidence the i mpact of my Network by:
+The feedback I invite/receive from others on my contribution to the network includ es: help evidence the impact of my Network by: celebrate the work of my Network by: laving reflected on these points do you plan to take action?
+If so has it value for yeapture that here you? ctions I plan to take to promote my Network are: help evidence the impact of my Network by: